South Dakota Native Plant Research

 Description

-Acorus americanus is a grass-like perennial forb, which grows 3ft to 5ft in height.
-This species is commonly found in swamps and marshes.
+Acorus americanus is a grass-like perennial herb, which grows 90-150 cm in height.
 The plant is strongly rhizomatous.
-The leaves are ensiform, erect and linear.
-Acorus calamus has a space that is 4-9 cm long with light brown greenish-brown perfect flowers that are enclosed by a leaf-like spathe.
-Flowering occurs from May to July.
+The leaves are entire, sword shaped and erect.
+Sweet flag has a spadix that is 4-9 cm long with light brown greenish-brown perfect flowers that are enclosed by a leaf-like spathe.
 The perianth has 6 short segments, there are 6 stamens, and the pistil contains 2-3 locules.
 The fruit is a small capsule containing 2-3 seeds.
-The rhizomes are quite fragrant and are used both as medicines and food by several of the Northern Great Plains tribal peoples.
+Flowering occurs from May to July.
+This species is commonly found in swamps and marshes throughout South Dakota.

 Additional Notes